Questions to ask your doctor about post pregnancy care

 What to ask your doctor about home care for mom; Pregnancy - what to ask your doctor about home care for mom

 You have given birth to a baby and you are going home.
-Below are the questions you may want to ask your doctor about how to take care of yourself at home and the changes that may follow post-delivery.
+Below are the questions you may want to ask your health care provider about how to take care of yourself at home and the changes that may follow post-delivery.

 Questions